 If you have a clash over 2 or so weeks, this may be acceptable and we would advise you to contact the Module Convener to discuss how this can be resolved.

 What happens if I have missed teaching because of a change of modules?

 If you have missed teaching due to a change in modules, you should contact the Module Convener to ask how you can catch up the lost work.
-Please note that this responsibility lies with you rather than the lecture!
+Please note that this responsibility lies with you rather than the lecturer.

 Please note that if any assessment has been held during the first 3 weeks of term, you will need to ask the Module Convener to arrange for an alternative assessment for all summative assessments, if this is possible.